Goldeye G-130 VSWIR camera with Sony IMX990 sensor

 Perfectly connected – thanks to a powerful software suite

 Have you heard of Vimba, our future-proof and platform independent SDK (software development kit)?
-Thanks to our in-house software you can easily integrate Goldeye cameras with GigE Vision interface into any system and manage them centrally.
+Thanks to our in-house software you can easily integrate Goldeye VSWIR cameras with GigE Vision interface into any system and manage them centrally.
 Vimba runs on Windows, Linux, and Linux for ARM.
 With Vimba, you can acquire images and control your Allied Vision camera instantly, program complex vision applications or connect to third-party libraries.
-Goldeye cameras with Camera Link interface can also be configured easily via Vimba SDK.
+Goldeye VSWIR cameras with Camera Link interface can also be configured easily via Vimba SDK.
 To capture/stream images you have to use the frame grabber SDK.

 Discover Vimba